Sold Without Reserve | SOUTH GERMAN SCHOOL, CIRCA 1600 | PORTRAIT OF AN AMBASSADOR

 Private collector, circa 1970 - 2017.

 Dendrochronological testing of this oak panel indicates a likely execution date of between circa 1590 and circa 1606.1 The clearly expensive outfit of the sitter implies he was a person of significant standing and he has been tentatively proposed to be an ambassador of the Ottoman Empire to the Habsburg Court.
 One possibility would be Ibrahim, the Polish convert Joachim Strasz (died 1571), who went to Frankfurt on a celebrated mission in 1562, and to Austria in 1568.
-Another might be the dragoman-diplomat Mahmud Bey (before 1526-1575), who was of Hungarian origin, and went to Prague in 1575.2
+Another possible identification might be the dragoman-diplomat Mahmud Bey (before 1526-1575), who was of Hungarian origin, and went to Prague in 1575.2

 1. Report provided by Ian Tyers Tree-ring Analysis, June 2015.

 2. T.P.
 Graf, The Sultan's Renegades: Christian-European Converts to Islam and the Making of the Ottoman Elite, 1575-1610, Oxford 2017, p.
 135.